 Mapping for Multisites and Multiple Domains

 There may be times when you need multiple WordPress domains to work with one installation or instance.
-In some cases, you may have multiple domains that all need to point back to the same website.
+In some cases, you may have multiple domains using WordPress, which all need to point back to the same website.
 This might be for branding and name recognition, or to avoid name confusion with similar brands.
 Alternatively, if you’ve set up a WordPress multisite network, your domain mapping might look a bit different as well.

 Keep in mind that getting this plugin running does take some familiarity with your website’s setup.
 For example, you’ll need to be able to locate the information we outlined earlier in the manual domain mapping process.

 What if you’re running a WordPress multisite network?
 Starting with version 4.5, WordPress included domain mapping for multisite setups as a native feature.
 This means you no longer need a plugin to map multiple domains in a network, and you can do one install for multiple WordPress domains.

 Multisite is useful if you want to manage numerous websites from the same dashboard.
 Rather than having distinct and individual WordPress installations for multiple related sites, you can create a network and manage them under one umbrella.

 Here at WP Engine, we offer the best in WordPress solutions, resources, and support.
-Check out our innovative hosting plans today!
+Check out our world-class WordPress hosting plans today!